What is Delayed Drowning?

 Monitor Children in the Water at All Times

 This leads us to our second method to prevent dry drowning and secondary drowning.
-At least one adult (but preferably more adults) should keep a close eye on kids as they swim.
+At least one adult (preferably more) should keep a close eye on kids while they swim.
 Even strong swimmers can have accidents.
-Additionally, a near drowning incident can occur within seconds of looking away.
+Additionally, a near-drowning incident can occur within seconds of looking away.

 Use Life Vests or Floaties

-Kids who are not strong swimmers, or who are very young, should either wear a life jacket or arm floaties at all times while swimming.
-Life jackets and floaties are also crucial on boats, in extremely shallow bodies of water, and during water sports.
+Kids who are not strong swimmers or who are very young should wear a life jacket or arm floaties at all times while swimming.
+Life jackets and floaties are also crucial on boats, in extremely shallow waters, and during water sports.
+If you’ve been injured, consult a Chicago boating accident lawyer immediately.

 Pool Barriers or Gates